component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

-To make components truly reusable they shouldn't define their margins otherwise it may become hard to compose such components.
+To be truly reusable, components shouldn't define any whitespace around them, otherwise it may become hard to compose such components.
 Imagine a `Button` would have `margin-right` predefined.
 This would make it tricky to create a `ButtonGroup` component there buttons are placed next to each other.

 This means that the _whitespace between components should be controlled outside of components_.
 This can be achieved in a few different ways:

-1. Controlling spacing props directly via primitives with props
+1. adding spacing props directly to components;
-2. A first-class layout primitive that controls layout of its children
+2. a first-class layout primitive that controls layout of its children.

 Both methods are valid and have their use cases.

 ## 5.1.
 Box primitive

-Let's start with the simplest layout primitive — a `Box`.
-Box is a rectangular area that can contain other children.
+Let’s start with the simplest layout primitive — a `Box`.
+Box is a rectangular area that can contain other components.

-### Result
+### The result

 Update some props in the example below to see how the `Box` reacts to the change.